All EU citizens, including members of their family, are exempt from the obligation to obtain a work permit to be employed in Poland.

 In the work permit application, the employer is obliged to provide documentation regarding its entity, the foreign national's personal details, the details of the passport document and, if needed, information on the foreign national's qualifications and professional experience.

-The work permit document is issued in triplicate, one copy for the employer, one for the employee and one for the voivode office.
+The work permit document and the statement on entrusting work are issued in triplicate, one copy for the employer, one for the employee and one for the voivode office.

-After obtaining the work permit, the employer must deliver it to the non-EU citizen so that they may submit it when applying for the work visa.
+After obtaining the work permit or statement on entrusting work, the employer must deliver it to the non-EU citizen so that they may submit it when applying for the work visa.
 Based on the work permit, the consulate authorities may issue the work visa (i.e., a visa granted for the purposes of performing work).

 A national visa for the purposes of performing work may be issued to a non-EU citizen who presents a permit to work in Poland or a statement on entrusting work, where possible.
 This type of visa is issued by the consul responsible for the foreign national's place of permanent residence.
 It can be issued for the period of stay corresponding to the period indicated on the work permit or a statement on entrusting work.